Things to Consider When Choosing Student Accommodation

 Image of two students walking back from campus with UWA's Winthrop Hall in the backgroundConsider how far your commute to uni is, and whether you’ll take public transport or drive to uni.
 Parking at uni requires a parking permit or involves daily parking fees.
 If you’re taking public transport, consider the fare cost and the total time spent on your route to uni.
 Your timetable could also play a role in your choices here, whether you have a full day of classes, or just a single short class on one day.
 Living in a residential college means your commute to class is just a few minutes’ walk.

-If you have your own vehicle and need this for travelling to work etc, parking arrangements at your accommodation is another important consideration.
+If you have your own vehicle and need this for travelling to work etc. parking arrangements at your accommodation is another important consideration.
 Some accommodation options like share houses could have parking included, whereas parking at residential colleges might be limited and come with additional fees to rent.
-University Hall offers parking at an additional cost, which both secure underground or external options available.
+University Hall offers parking at an additional cost, with both secure underground or external options available.

 5:Support Networks